ELIXIR-IIB-training/website/_posts/2018-04-21-Popgen-Napoli.md

 www.igb.cnr.it

 ## Registration fee: 500€
-Registration fee includes course material, coffee breaks and lunches. <br>
-A maximum of 28 candidates will be accepted in the course.
-Priority will be given to candidates from ELIXIR-IIB member institutions and ELIXIR nodes.<br>
-Incomplete applications or applications for only parts of the course will not be accepted <br>
+Registration fee includes course material, coffee breaks and lunches.
+A maximum of **28** candidates will be accepted in the course.
+Priority will be given to candidates from ELIXIR-IIB member institutions and ELIXIR nodes.
+Incomplete applications or applications for only parts of the course will not be accepted.<br>
 Abstract (max 200 words) for poster presentation must be submitted through the application form.

 ## APPLICATION FORM [it will open very soon]!